Definition of CML

 In accelerated and blast crisis, there is a much lower response to imatinib and related drugs.
 In these cases, higher doses of drugs are given and bone marrow transplantation is advised to cure the disease.
 The supportive therapy with empiric antibiotics, red cell and platelet transfusions may also be needed.

 Bone Marrow Transplantation

 The allogeneic bone marrow transplantation (BMT) is the only proven cure of CML.
-Ideally, it should be offered to all the candidates if matched donor is found but the promising results of imatinib and related drugs have limited the BMT to individuals with poor prognosis and treatment resistance.
+Ideally, it should be offered to all the candidates if a matched donor is found, but the promising results of imatinib and related drugs have limited the BMT to individuals with poor prognosis and treatment resistance.

 - Interferon alpha was previously the first-line drug to manage CML.
 Interferon alpha is still given in accelerated phase/blast crisis in combination with imatinib and in the imatinib-resistant cases.

-- Hydorxyurea and busulfan are anticancer drugs which decrease the blood cell count for palliation without affecting the Philadelphia chromosome or progression to accelerated phase/blast crisis.
+- Hydroxyurea and busulfan are anticancer drugs which decrease the blood cell count for palliation without affecting the Philadelphia chromosome or progression to accelerated phase/blast crisis.

 Tumor Lysis Syndrome